Hierarchical QAOA for the Vehicle Routing Problem via Clustered Decomposition and Local Feasibility Repair: Methodology

-Once the distance matrix is computed properly, the inter-cluster routing problem is formulated as a Vehicle Routing Problem with 2 vehicles serving 3 customer locations (cluster representatives).
+Next, inter-cluster distances are computed between the representative points of all clusters, as well as to and from the depot, and an inter-cluster distance matrix is constructed.
+This distance matrix provides a reduced geometric approximation of the overall Vehicle Routing Problem.
+For the example dataset illustrated above, the inter-cluster distance matrix is:

+The original Vehicle Routing Problem with $12$ customer nodes, $1$ depot, and $2$ vehicles can now be formulated as a clustered Vehicle Routing Problem with $2$ vehicles serving \textit{only $3$} customer locations, and $1$ depot, where the clustered customer locations are represented by the centroids of the clusters.
 Similar to OTSP, binary decision variables \(x_{ij} \in \{0,1\}\) indicate whether the direct route from location \(i\) to location \(j\) is included in the solution, where \(x_{ij} = 1\) signifies route inclusion.
+This means, an unconstrained VRP has a solution space of size $O(2^{n(n-1)})$.